Symbolic partition in chaotic maps: Folding points and symbolic partition

 In addition, we also want to know how many symbols is required for a chaotic map by simply checking the number of critical points on each segment in different layers.
 For example, in the logistic map with r=4, there is one folding point after one iteration of the baseline, so the baseline can be decomposed to two intervals represented by two symbols, 0 and 1.
 As later iterations exactly overlap the same interval, there would appear no new critical point and hence two symbols are enough for a good partition.
-Thus we have\\ {\bfseries Observation\uppercase\expandafter{\romannumeral2: }} the number of symbols for a map is determined through the following two steps: \\ \begin{itemize} \item If the number of critical points is $N$ on a segment, the number of symbols is $N+1$ locally. \item The number of symbols for a map may be chosen as the maximum number of symbols among all segments. \end{itemize}
+Thus we have\\